peek/peek/README.md

 </html>
 ```

-Some Peek views require the view to render before data is collected and can
-be presented, ie: the number of MySQL queries ran on the page and how
-long it took.

-For this to work, you need to include the `peek/results` partial at the end of your
-application layout.
+Peek fetches the data collected during your request by the request id.
+Peek will au

 It will look like: